 Joe Baker has a dream.
 He wants to do 'something big.'
 When he needs a Gatling gun to accomplish this, he seeks out a black marketeer.
 The price he wants for the gun?
 A woman!
 So Baker kidnaps a woman off of the stagecoach, only to find that she is the wife of the commandant of the local Cavalry detachment.
 Things get further complicated when a girl named Dover McBride shows up.
 She has come to force Baker to marry her and return east, as he promised to do four years earlier.
-Written by

 Everybody wants to do something big once in his life.
 It's just that most people don't have to hold up a stagecoach, steal a girl, and swap her for a gun to do it.